-This race takes its water from the main stem of the Manuherikia River immediately upstream of the confluence with Dunstan Creek.
+This race takes its water from the main stem of the Manuherikia River, immediately upstream of the confluence with Dunstan Creek.
 The race crosses the Manuherikia River downstream of the intake and extends to the Tiger Hills.
-Additional races belonging to this scheme include the Dunstan race, as well as Thomson, Lauder and Devonshire races (ORC 2006).
+Additional races belonging to this scheme include the Dunstan, Thomson, Lauder and Devonshire races (ORC, 2006).